bitprj/curriculum/README.md

       - Visuals (custom visuals)
       - Create (need to create a new card)
     - Resolve all comments into an issue
+      - Button in upper right
-      - Make multiple issues when necessary
+      - Repeat entire process to make multiple issues when necessary
 - Developer responds to comments
   - By going to issue
+  - Checking out a pull request's branch https://stackoverflow.com/questions/2236743/git-refusing-to-fetch-into-current-branch/19205680
+    - then `git pull` to get latest code and work on comments locally
 - Developer + reviewer work together to get all comment threads resolved
 - Reviewer changes assignee to Kevin
 - Mark "Post-Review" in GitLab "label"